We’ll talk about SaaS content writing, but first let me drop a scenario at your doorstep:

 What are Job-to-be-Done keywords

-It’s not about what your SaaS product does — it’s about what your product does for them.
+Stop talking about what your SaaS does.
+Start talking about what it does for them.

 How to write content for Job-to-be-Done keywords

-So, how do you actually write content that targets these kinds of keywords?
-Here’s a playbook to follow:
+So, how do you actually write content that hits these keywords — the kind that grabs people when they’re ready to switch?

-1. Identify the job your product is “hired” for:
+1. Identify the job your product is being hired to do:

 - How does our product make your life easier?

-- What’s the main thing you use our product for?
+- What’s the main thing you actually use our product for?

 2. Frame your content around the job, not the features: